txt/se16/lectures/00general.md

        - Instead, Boehm shocked them all, predicting that software costs would overwhelm hardware costs.
+- Later in the 1970s, Bell Labs invented a revolutionary concept (a platform independent software operating systems called UNIX) that increased the market for software written a certain way (i.e. using UNIX).
+      - That software was the tool that lead us to widespread interoperability and the World Wide Web.
+      - Before that, software only worked on whatever particular hardware platform it was originally built for.
-- In 1982, Bill Gates sold an operating systems to IBM call _DOS_
+- In 1982, Bill Gates sold (another)  operating systems to IBM call _DOS_
        - IBM was expecting Microsoft to ask for more money upfront or at least as for a per-copy royalty.